svthalia/concrexit/README.md

 For other operating systems, see the [Pillow Documentation](https://pillow.readthedocs.io/en/latest/installation.html).

-On macOS you will also need to install `libmagic`, using the brew package manager by running `brew install libmagic`.

 > **Contributing**:
 > also see the [contributing guidelines](CONTRIBUTING.md) for more information on how to contribute to concrexit.